garyjlittle/bash/README.md

 - Example scripts:
   - cli-argv : Using positional command line arguments to bash scripts.
+  - getopts : Using arguments and options with getopt built in.

 - [Snippets](#snippets)
   * [Check for root-ness](#check-for-root-ness)